dkrskl/tpl2020_midterm/README.md

 Midterm for Programming Languages lecture.

 Basically, it is a programming language with Turkish keywords.
 There are 3 main components: Lexer, parser and semantic analyzer.
 It resembles Pascal as I was inspired by it.
 Parser works in top-down manner.
+Semantic analyzer will also "execute" the code to demonstrate the project.

 Sample Code:
 ```